dnanexus-archive/bigtop/README.md

 To get info on a point, position the reticle over the point in question and wait for a second.
 The point will then highlight and show its information panel.

+If you want to clear the selected point, hit the Escape key.

 ### In Virtual Reality

 In VR, you can walk around and explore your data.
 Your right-hand controller will project a laser that can be used to select points: simply aim the laser at a point and pull the trigger on the controller to get info on it.
 Your left controller will present a virtual hand; this currently does nothing, but you can use it to wave or give a thumbs-up to your data.